gbif/data-blog/content/post/2026-07-15-sam-intoduction.md

 <img align="center" src="/post/2026-07-15-sam-intoduction/tentative_maps.PNG" alt="Which distribution map to draw?" width="300"/>

-But you discover that these three occurrences are the result of Sam’s work, and Sam surveyed two more locations and didn’t find any butterflies there?
+But you discover that these three occurrences are the result of Sam’s work, and Sam surveyed two more locations and didn’t find any butterflies there.

 <img align="center" src="/post/2026-07-15-sam-intoduction/additional_sampling.PNG" alt="Additional sampling location" width="300"/>